 As a result, online legal services in the region have blossomed in this environment – with legal tech startup entrepreneurs throughout the region making significant headway in developing ground-breaking new technology-driven platforms to help facilitate legal efficiency for lawyers and greater access to legal services for consumers.

-2019 a major year for legal tech innovation in Asia
+2019 is a major year for legal tech innovation in Asia

 Notably, LawTech.Asia chronicles in detail the rise of the Asia-Pacific region legal tech ecosystem – from the startup entrepreneurs to the organizations and professionals that support its’ development.